mathias-moreira/salesforce-ci-packager/README.md

 This action uses the following Salesforce CLI commands:

+- `sf package create`: Creates a new package
+- `sf package list`: Lists all packages in the Dev Hub org
 - `sf package version create`: Creates a new package version
 - `sf package version create report`: Checks the status of a package version creation request